davideiov/smart-irrigation-iot/README.md

 6. Edit the values into the config.py file (location and email of farmer)

 7. Require an api-key from https://www.visualcrossing.com/resources/documentation/weather-api/timeline-weather-api/ and put into the config.py
-8. Create the time-triggered Lambda function to elaborate the data
+8. Create the time-triggered Lambda functions to elaborate the data
 >  1. Create the role

         aws iam create-role --role-name lambdarole --assume-role-policy-document file://code/role_policy.json --query 'Role.Arn' --endpoint-url=http://localhost:4566